Articles

 Martin MacLeod

-Based on Paperi ja Puu 73(8):773 (1991) pdf file
+Based on Paperi ja Puu 73(8):773 (1991) pptx file

 Abstract: The overall strength of bleachable-grade kraft softwood pulp is remarkably insensitive to both kappa number and pulp viscosity -- it is essentially constant across the kappa range 20-35.
 This behavior is the same for mill-made and research-made pulps.
-Above and below this kappa range, pulp strength falls of, but for different reasons.
+Above and below this kappa range, pulp strength falls off, but for different reasons.

 The Half-Life of Biological Knots in Kraft Pulping